DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 navigation: 20.10
 navigation_title: Fees and financial support for non-UK trainee teachers
-navigation_description: Learn more about teacher training fees and help from the UK government for physics and languages trainees.
+navigation_description: Learn more about teacher training fees in England and financial help for physics and languages trainees.

 date: "2021-05-27"
 image: "static/content/hero-images/0002.jpg"